singhajeet79/pr-artifact-permission-updater/README.md

 # pr-artifact-permission-updater
-This is to modify user permissions for artifacts!
+This is to modify user permissions for artifacts!!